wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 The `if` statement above is how nondeterministic choice is expressed in Promela.
 In this case, the `if` block allows Promela to choose a value for `x` nondeterministically.
 After this `if` statement is executed, `x` will have one of the values: 1, 2, 3, 4, or 5.

-To further understand how this nondeterminism will play out, below is an automata that represents the possible transitions for this code (generated using a tool called jSpin [2]):
+To further understand how this nondeterminism will play out, below is an automaton that represents the possible transitions for this code (generated using a tool called jSpin [2]):

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-08-18-linkedin-puzzle/three.png" />